|

 refinance my mortgage (which I don’t have) or get university degrees (of

-which I already have two) or buy counterfeit software or enlarge certain
+which I already have three) or buy counterfeit software or enlarge certain

 body parts… not to mention the porn… are offensive and, in many states, like